Networking and Leadership Opportunities

-Professional MBA students can experience a wide variety of industries in cities across the country through these treks.
-They are coordinated by Career Development Office staff and facilitated by alumni to help students explore what business areas or roles are available for internships and post-MBA job opportunities.
+Professional MBA students can experience a wide variety of industries in cities across the country through Career Treks.
+Facilitated by alumni and coordinated by Career Development Office staff, Career Treks help students explore business areas and roles available for internships and post-MBA job opportunities.

 - Week on Wall Street (New York City)

 - Health Care Trek (Houston)